Skip to content

 Use Ultralytics with CLI

-The Ultralytics command line interface (CLI) allows for simple single-line commands without the need for a Python environment.
-CLI requires no customization or Python code.
-You can simply run all tasks from the terminal with the yolo command.
-Check out the CLI Guide to learn more about using YOLO from the command line.
+The Ultralytics command-line interface (CLI) allows for simple single-line commands without needing a Python environment.
+CLI requires no customization or Python code; run all tasks from the terminal with the yolo command.
+For more on using YOLO from the command line, see the CLI Guide.

 Example